VanAndelInstitute/va_ecls/README.md

-# va_ecls
+# VA-ECLS Survival Analysis with scRNASeq

-Technical description of analysis of scRNASeq data for VA-ECLS survival paper.
+Technical description of analysis of scRNASeq data for our forthcoming VA-ECLS survival paper.
 See final_analysis.rmd (or its knitted version, final_analysis.html) for details.

 # GEO Submission Status